- Scripps Memorial Hospital La Jolla

 - Visiting Hours

-- Visiting hours may be adjusted based on the patient's needs and wishes.
+- Visiting hours may be adjusted based on the patient's needs or wishes.

 - Emergency Services